-This year marks the third time that the luxury automaker, Lexus, advertised in the Big Game and they did so with the help of British actress Minnie Driver – the brand’s new spokeswoman – and dancer Charles Lil’ Buck Riley.
+Super Bowl LI marked the third time that the luxury automaker, Lexus, advertised in the Big Game – and they did so with the help of British actress Minnie Driver, the brand’s new spokeswoman.
+Also on board to help out was dancer Charles Lil’ Buck Riley.
 Lexus released the extended version of their ad during NFL Championship weekend on January 22.
 The commercial promoted the very cool, very slick Lexus LC 500 stars Lil’ Buck’s moves and Sia’s tunes.

-Mercedes is celebrating a very special year – the 50th anniversary of their Mercedes-AMG sports brand – and what better way to celebrate than with a commercial in the Big Game?
+Last year, Mercedes was celebrating a very special year – the 50th anniversary of their Mercedes-AMG sports brand – and what better way to celebrate than with a commercial in the Big Game?

-The incredible ad they aired was directed by the amazing Coen brothers and was meant to “pay homage to a series of legends.”
+The incredible ad they aired last year was directed by the Coen brothers and was meant to “pay homage to a series of legends.”
 You know, like Peter Fonda, Joel and Ethan Coen, Steppenwolf – and the Mercedes AMG Roadster.